ShawHahnLab/chiimp/docs/README.md

     Done.
 2018-11-06 16:25:58
     Press any key to continue . . .

-If the text shows "Done" near the bottom the software ran successfully.
+If the text shows "Done" near the bottom the software ran successfully, and you can close the window.
 A new folder should appear alongside the example spreadsheets and data folder called `results`.

 (**If no results folder appears or there are errors, please [email](mailto:ancon@upenn.edu) or [report an issue] and we can help